SaaS Compliance

 Cons

-• No clear indication of adherence to the Section 17(2) 48-hour F&F settlement timeline.
+• Specific adherence to Section 17(2) 48-hour F&F settlement not detailed in excerpts.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.